josiahbergen/josiahbergen/README.md

 👋 hello!

-- 16 y/o programmer from vancouver
+- 17 y/o programmer from vancouver
 - i enjoy making games and stupid little websites
-- also have dabbled in java (slightly)
+- also have dabbled in c# and python (slightly)

 there probably isn't much on my profile... but you can have a look around if you want.